What is Financial Inclusion?

 By increasing earnings and savings, financial services allow poor mothers and fathers to make the transformation from everyday survival to planning for the future.
-Parents are able to pay for their children’s tuition, better their living conditions, and seek out and pay for health care services, as they are needed.
+Parents can pay for children’s tuition, better their living conditions and seek out and pay for health care services, as they are needed.
 By providing the ability to tap into past income (through savings) or future income (through loans) or to deal with loss (though insurance), families are better prepared to weather potential financial crises caused by major illness and other calamities that are all too common in developing countries.

 5. Create jobs

-Not only do financial services provide entrepreneurs with the opportunity to create jobs for themselves, but it ensures that growing businesses will provide opportunities for others in the community to access jobs as well.
+Not only do financial services provide entrepreneurs with the opportunity to create jobs for themselves, but also they ensure that growing businesses will provide opportunities for others in the community to access jobs as well.

-For all of these reasons, financial inclusion is a critical strategy for helping to alleviate poverty and build a world of greater equity and opportunity.
+For these five reasons, financial inclusion is a critical strategy for helping to alleviate poverty and build a world of greater equity and opportunity.